-Eligibility criteria included women with one previous cesarean who received antenatal and intrapartum care at the Trust during 2008 and 2011.
-Exclusion criteria included two or more prior cesareans, a previous classical or unknown cesarean incision, a cesarean for a recurrent indication, significant complications following the prior cesarean and any other medical, obstetric or psychological risk factors that warrant obstetrician-led care (including body mass index <18 or >40 kg/m2, maternal age <16 years).
+Eligibility criteria included women with one previous cesarean who received antenatal and intrapartum care at the hospital during 2008 and 2011.
+Exclusion criteria included any other medical, obstetric or psychological risk factors that warrant obstetrician-led care (including body mass index <18 or >40 kg/m2, maternal age <16 years), two or more prior cesareans, a previous classical or unknown cesarean incision, a cesarean for a recurrent indication, and significant complications following the prior cesarean.

 The primary outcomes were intended and actual mode of birth, either VBAC or cesarean.
 The sample size was determined based on actual mode of birth to test a non-inferiority hypothesis that the VBAC rate in 2011 would be no lower than in 2008.
 A VBAC rate difference of less than 2% was considered clinically insignificant by senior clinicians.
 Hence presuming 80% statistical power and 5% significance, a sample size of 424 (212 in each group) was required to find a clinically relevant VBAC rate increase over 2%.

-Women who fit the inclusion criteria were identified using the Trust obstetric database.
+Women who fit the inclusion criteria were identified using the hospital obstetric database.
 All consecutive eligible women starting at the end of 2008 and 2011, respectively, were included until the sample size was reached.
 Data were collected from the women’s medical records, meaning no contact with women was required.
 The Ethics Committee deemed that individual consent was not required as data were collected by members of the women’s care-team and only anonymized data were shared outside of the care-team.
 The data retrieval assistants were familiar with the medical records, understood the aim of the research, and received training in completing the data collection tool.
 Eligibility for inclusion was reconfirmed using the medical records.
 Data were collected on handwritten data collection sheets, with no patient identifying details.
 Intended and actual mode of birth, intrapartum care details, maternal and neonatal safety, and antenatal care details were collected.
 Missing data were considered to be likely missing independent of their actual value; hence analysis was undertaken on all available data.
-Reliability of data collection was ensured through an independent check of 5% of all cases by a midwife from the Trust who was not involved in the study.
+Reliability of data collection was ensured through an independent check of 5% of all cases by a midwife from the hospital who was not involved in the study.